Remuneration Subject to Source Deductions of Québec Income Tax

 The method you use to calculate source deductions depends on the type of remuneration paid to the employee or beneficiary.

 Use the usual method to calculate source deductions of income tax.
-To do so, use the Source Deduction Table for Québec Income Tax (TP-1015.TI-V), the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V), or WebRAS or WinRAS, if you pay any of the following types of remuneration:
+To do so, use the Source Deduction Table for Québec Income Tax (TP-1015.TI-V), the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V), or WebRAS, if you pay any of the following types of remuneration:

 - a salary or wages;